unionst/union-toast/README.md

 ### UIKit
 - `UIToastController(viewController:)` - Create a toast controller with a UIViewController
 - `UIToastController(content:)` - Create a toast controller with SwiftUI content
-- `UIToastController.dismiss(animated:completion:)` - Dismiss the toast
+- `UIToastController.dismissToast(animated:completion:)` - Dismiss the toast
 - Present using standard `present(_:animated:completion:)` method

 ## Requirements